[Date of latest publication cited: October 30, 2020]

 As described in this web site’s sections “Saliva and mucous droplets” and “Aerosols,” larger droplets often fall from the air in one or two meters, and small aerosol particles can float for many meters.
-So, the greater the distance you are from an infected person, the less likely that you will inhale many of their viruses (Anfinrud et al.; Asadi et al.; Bourouiba; Brosseau; Dhand, Li; Meselson; Tang, Li et al.; Stadnytskyi et al.).
+So, the greater the distance you are from an infected person, the less likely that you will inhale many of the viruses they exhaled (Anfinrud et al.; Asadi, Wexler, et al.; Bourouiba; Brosseau; Dhand, Li; Lerner et al.; Meselson; Tang, Li et al.; Stadnytskyi et al.).
 A comparison of studies of the effects of physical distancing in household, community, and healthcare settings found that “at least 1 m physical distancing seem to be strongly associated with a large protective effect, and distances of 2 m could be more effective” (Chu et al.).
 A study comparing three levels of distancing among indoor concert attendees found that more distancing led to fewer infections (Noack).
 A survey in Maryland found physical distancing was more associated with lack of COVID-19 infection than other variables were (Clipman et al.).

 Face masks and shields

 Since a large portion of infected people are asymptomatic or presymptomatic, if everyone wears a mask when near other people, they could prevent spreading these viruses to others.
-If most people wore face masks in public, that would prevent some droplets and aerosols from an infected person reaching uninfected people, which could help reduce transmission, and show support for community pandemic responses (Association of American Medical Colleges; Centers for Disease Control and Prevention “Scientific Brief: Community Use of Cloth Masks”; Cheng KK, Lam, et al.; Howard et al.; Royal Society).
+If most people wore face masks in public, that would prevent some droplets and aerosols from an infected person reaching uninfected people, which could help reduce transmission, and show support for community pandemic responses (Association of American Medical Colleges; Centers for Disease Control and Prevention “Scientific Brief: Community Use of Cloth Masks”; Cheng KK, Lam, et al.; Howard et al.; Mandavilli “Confused about Masks?”; Royal Society).
 A comparison of several studies of the effects of face mask use found that “…wearing face masks protects people (both health-care workers and the general public) against infection by these coronaviruses…” (Chu et al.).
 In areas with mask wearing mandates, hospitalization rates rose more slowly than areas without mandates (Durkee; Vanderbilt University).

 If people used face masks, face shields, hygiene, and distancing, and changed their cultures to expect each other to maintain those norms, then they could greatly reduce community transmission (Gawande).
 For example, circumscribed areas, traffic restrictions, home confinement, social distancing, centralized quarantine, and universal symptom survey probably contributed to decreases in infections and severe case rates in Wuhan, which provided an example of epidemic control methods people elsewhere used (Hartley & Perencevich; Pan A, Liu, et al.).